rayprogramming/copilot-os/docs/guides/contributing.md

 # Contributing Guide

-Thank you for your interest in contributing to Copilot Agent Chain!
+Thank you for your interest in contributing to CoPilot OS!
 This guide will help you get started.

 ## Getting Started